-Choose the best heater for your home.
-From space heaters and electric fireplaces to wood stoves and gas fireplaces, there are several options to consider.
+Choose the best heater for your home, shop or garage.
+From space heaters and electric fireplaces to wood stoves and gas fireplaces, you have several options to consider.

 British thermal units (BTU) measure how much heat the unit puts out.
 The BTU rating determines how much space the unit can heat safely and effectively.

 Variable settings allow you to set the unit's heat output and its energy / fuel consumption.
 During warmer periods or in smaller spaces, you can turn the heater down and conserve energy / fuel.

 Built-in blowers and fans or oscillating units distribute heat more evenly over a greater area.
 This will save energy / fuel and increase the overall comfort level in the space being heated.